tommymcc21/Project-01/README.md

 # Project-01

-# Your Name
+# Your Name Tommy McCullough

-# Your Github username
+# Your Github username Tommymcc21

 # List the things you added for points